 The purpose of safety relief valves is to protect the system and its components from damage caused by pressures above the maximum allowable working pressure (MAWP).
-Pure hydrogen service does not in general require a more or less severe analysis than most other flammable gases except that special attention should be paid to the potential of hydrogen leaking through the valve when it is closed and the requirements of section 5.4.1 above for safe venting must be followed.
+Carbon monoxide and Syngas service does not in general require a more or less severe analysis than most other flammable gases except that special attention should be paid to the potential of the gas leaking through the valve when it is closed and the requirements of section 5.4.1 above for safe venting must be followed.
 The number, location, type, sizing criteria, safe venting, and inspection intervals for pressure relief devices are governed by local regulatory authority and these requirements must be strictly followed.
 Typically pressure vessels, for example large filter housings, will fall under the pressure vessel regulations and the balance will fall under the piping and / or pipe line regulations.

-Some of the dos and don'ts as typically practiced.
+Some of the dos and don'ts as typically practiced are:

-- Safety valves should be located as close as possible to the item which they protect. - Back pressure on the safety valve discharge caused by the vent collection system shall be considered. - Consideration shall be given to the reaction forces when a safety valve discharges. - API RP 520, 521 are often used reference documents on safety valve relief and vent system design methods. - Although it is preferable not to, it is sometimes necessary to install block and / or by-pass valves together with safety relief valves to meet local inspection/testing regulations or when connecting to an existing vent or flare system.
+- Safety valves should be located as close as possible to the item which they protect. - Back pressure on the safety valve discharge and even back flow contamination, caused by the vent collection system, shall be considered. - Consideration shall be given to the reaction forces when a safety valve discharges. - Safety valve relief and vent system design methods may be found in reference documents, such as API RP 520 and 521. - Although it is preferable not to, it is sometimes necessary to install block and / or by-pass valves together with safety relief valves to meet local inspection/testing regulations or when connecting to an existing vent or flare system.
 However, this presents inherent safety risks since the safety valve could be blocked.
 Therefore, a careful analysis of the entire system, its components, and the supporting operational and maintenance procedures (e.g. lock out) by an experienced professional shall be performed.